learn-co-curriculum/phase-1-how-the-web-works/README.md

 Firefox, Edge, and many others.
 All of those browsers are able to talk to the same servers.

 How does all this work?
 How can all the different browsers and all the different servers communicate with each other?
-And how is a server that was written 15 years ago still compatible with a browser written
-2 years ago?
+And how is a server that was written 15 years ago still compatible with a browser written 2 years ago?
 The answer is HTTP.

 ## HTTP Overview

 Communication between different clients and different servers is only possible because communication between browsers and servers is controlled by a _protocol_.

 In computer science, a _protocol_ is simply a set of rules and procedures that dictates how information is transmitted between different computers.
 The web uses a specific type of protocol, originally created by [Tim Berners-Lee][sir tim]: **Hyper Text Transfer Protocol**, or **HTTP**.

 All browsers and all servers are set up to use HTTP - it's what allows clients and servers of all types to communicate with each other.

 Every time you load a web page, you are making an HTTP **request** to the site's server.
 The server then sends back an HTTP **response**.
 Once you start using `fetch` in JavaScript, you will be writing your own HTTP requests!

 In the GitHub example above, the client is making an **HTTP GET request** to GitHub's server.
 GitHub's server then sends back a response and the client renders the page in the browser.

+## HTTP Requests

+Let's take a look at each of the components that make up a request.
 The diagram below shows how clients and servers communicate with each other to complete an HTTP request.

 ![computer
 server](https://curriculum-content.s3.amazonaws.com/how-the-web-works/Image_17_ComputerServer.png)

-## HTTP Requests

 ### URL